a person using a calculator and a pen and following Consumer Credit Counseling advice

 Suppose your primary concern is your credit rating.
 If so, consider that if you have been a late payer on your debts or defaulted on your debt, your credit score will be of no assistance to you.

-Your credit record has already been scarred, making getting new credit very unlikely for the next three to five years.
-This assumes you can demonstrate a good repayment history over the next three to five years.
+Your credit record has already been scarred, making getting new credit very unlikely for the next three years.
+This assumes you can demonstrate a good repayment history over those three years.

 Considering The Bankruptcy Option